 Rarely, collections of pus (abscesses) form in the brain and spinal cord.

-In the United States, invasive listeriosis develops in only about 1,600 people each year but is fatal in about 1 in 5 people.
+In the United States, invasive listeriosis develops in only about 1,600 people each year, and about 260 people die of it.
 It is more common among the following:

 Fetuses and newborns